Business names are registered with ASIC and are a common necessity for establishing a business’ identity.

 What is a Business Name?

-When does a business need to register a Business Name?
+When do I need to register a Business Name?

 - an individual trading under the individual’s own name